notsambeck/pandabase/README.md

 [pandas.sql](https://github.com/pandas-dev/pandas/blob/master/pandas/io/sql.py)

 See also:
-[Pangres](https://github.com/ThibTrip/pangres) like Pandabase, but faster.
+[Pangres](https://github.com/ThibTrip/pangres) which is like pandabase, but a) faster on postgres b) less features.

 ### Installation
 From your virtual environment of choice (including Conda):